raphaelkross/saucal-api/README.md

 ## SAU/CAL API Plugin

-This is a sample project filled with configuration files that will guarantee a much higher quality to any WP based project.
+This is a sample project with an external API endpoint example + integration with JS front-end.

 #### Installation